How To DIY browser hijacker removal instructions

 Change your default search engine:

-To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list look for "search.hhowtodiy.com" when located click the three vertical dots near this URL and select "Remove from list".
+To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list, look for "search.hhowtodiy.com", and when located, click the three vertical dots near this URL and select "Remove from list".

 If you continue to have problems with removal of the search.hhowtodiy.com redirect, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.